You are in the latest manual of the MINERVA Platform » examples

 - Add to each reaction in listOfReactions a corresponding SBOTerm, following the mapping of CellDesigner - SBOTerms

-When the new project is added to MiNERVA with the file amended as described above (file with SBOTerms assigned), the generated map looks as shown below.
+When the new project is added with the file with SBOTerms assigned, the generated map looks as shown below.
 Note that in the left panel the small molecules are annotated automatically by name and the reaction type is provided.

 MIRIAM annotations in the SBML file